 Lina Guillen joined Nolo as a legal editor in 2012.
 Specializing in family law, Lina writes and edits articles on a variety of topics including custody, visitation, support, and the financial aspects of divorce.
 Before arriving at Nolo, Lina practiced family law and civil litigation at several law firms in the San Francisco Bay Area.
 Lina received her J.D. from the University of California, Hastings College of the Law and is an active member of the California State Bar.

 Bethany Laurence joined Nolo as a legal editor in 1997.
 She holds a law degree from University of California, Hastings College of the Law, a B.A. degree from Boston University (Phi Beta Kappa, magna cum laude), and is a member of the California State Bar.
-She has combined her legal and financial expertise to edit many Nolo small business books and online software applications over the years.
-She is a coauthor of Business Buyout Agreements: Plan Now for Retirement, Death, Divorce or Owner Disagreements, Save Your Small Business: 10 Crucial Strategies to Survive Hard Times or Close Down & Move On, and most recently, Bankruptcy for Small Business Owners: How to File for Chapter 7.
-Beth also blogs on small business strategies and legal information for business owners on Nolo's Small Business Legal Blog.
+Beth is the editor for Nolo's Disability Law Center and the Social Security and Medicare Center and edits Nolo's Guide to Social Security Disability, The Complete IEP Guide, Social Security, Medicare, and Government Pensions, Long-Term Care and California's Workers' Compensation.
+Beth also answers readers' disability-related questions on Nolo's Disability Blog.
+Beth has also combined her legal and financial expertise to edit many Nolo small business books and online software applications over the years.
+She is a coauthor of Business Buyout Agreements: Plan Now for Retirement, Death, Divorce or Owner Disagreements, Save Your Small Business: 10 Crucial Strategies to Survive Hard Times or Close Down & Move On, Bankruptcy for Small Business Owners: How to File for Chapter 7, and Nolo's Online LLC.
 Before joining Nolo, Beth created legal online and CD-ROM products at CCH, Inc. (a division of Wolters Klewer, Inc.).
 Over the last decade she has been active on the board of directors of several local environmental and educational nonprofit organizations.